elshnkhll/RPListening/README.md

 Overview
 ------------

-RPListening is an Open Source desktop client for Roku private listening.
+RPListening is an Open Source desktop client for Roku Private Listening coded in Java.

 Supported Operating Systems:
 * Mac OS